ubcsubbots/Jormungandr/src/simulator/pysimtest/README.md

 - `@pysimtest.test(run=True)`: Wrap all test methods with this decorator.
 Use the `run` parameter to specifiy if you want the test to run or not

 ### Functions
-- `SimTestSuite.use_dynamics(is_dynamic)`: Used to toggle the dynamics on and off.
-The dynamics are defaulted to off (NOTE: not yet implemented).
 - `SimTestSuite.add_pool()`: Spawns a large pool in the simulation.
 - `SimTestSuite.add_seafloor()`: Spawns the seafloor in the simulation.
 - `SimTestSuite.add_pole(x, y, z)`: Spawns a pole in the simulation at the position x,y,z.